 - Provision of formal Letters of Collaboration illustrating Internet2 support of and resources for member research.

-- Preparation of white papers and reports to agencies and government representatives.
+- Review and preparation of white papers and reports to agencies and government representatives.

 - Consultation and assistance with grant preparation, and strategic planning on potential paths for collaboration.